pekseneren/react-about-me/README.md

 ## About me Page

-I'm learning ReactJS through this project.
-Developing an 'about me' page with projects(github repositories) etc.
+I'm learning ReactJS with this project.

 - [Live demo](https://pekseneren.herokuapp.com/)